-It has been estimated that the value of insect-pollinated fruits and vegetables grown in the UK is about £220 million a year.
+It has been estimated that the value of insect-pollinated fruits and vegetables grown in the UK is more than £400million a year.
 In addition there is the inestimable value of pollination provided to wild flowers and garden ornamentals, making insect pollinators a vital component of our biodiversity.

 Flowers attract insects by providing them with two rich sources of food - nectar and pollen.
 Nectar contains sugars and provides insects with an energy source, while pollen grains contain proteins and oils.

 Pollen and nectar provide the complete diet for both the adult bees and their larvae.
 Other insects, such as various flies and midges, beetles, wasps, thrips, bugs, butterflies and moths visit flowers to feed on pollen and nectar but may also have other dietary requirements, especially in their immature stages.
 Some predatory insects visit flowers to feed on other insects attracted to the blooms.
 All are capable of picking up pollen on their bodies and bringing about pollination when they move to other flowers of the same plant.